LewisBull2303/battleships/README.md

  6. As a User, I would like it to be clear how many more hits I need to win.
  7. As a User, I would like for there to be a main menu.
  8. As a User, I would like it to be clear the options available to me.
+ 9. As a User, I would like to be able to go back to the main meny from any point in the game.
+ 10. As a User, I would like to be able to pick a difficulty

 ### Site Owner Stories
-9. As a site owner, I would like the game to be fun and enjoyable.
+11. As a site owner, I would like the game to be fun and enjoyable.
-10. As a site owner, I would like the game to be challenging and have varying degrees of challenge.
+12. As a site owner, I would like the game to be challenging and have varying degrees of challenge.
-11. As a site owner, I would like the game to feel like an arcade game.
+13. As a site owner, I would like the game to feel like an arcade game.
-12. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard.
+14. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard.
-13. As a site owner, I would like the game to be consistant in design.
+15. As a site owner, I would like the game to be consistant in design.
-14. As a Site owner, I would like my users data to be stored in a google sheet.
+16. As a Site owner, I would like my users data to be stored in a google sheet.
+17. As a site owner, I would like the user to be able to naviagate my game with ease.
+18. As a site owner I would like for it to be clear how to play my game.

 ## Technical Design